udith51/Task_Manager/README.md

 **Task_Manager**

-A simple yet helpful mobile app to manage all your pending tasks, completed tasks and remove them finally.
+A simple yet helpful and interactive mobile app to manage all your pending tasks, completed tasks and remove them finally.
 It also tells you the no. of tasks you need to work on.